-PERFORMANCE INDICATORS RESULT RELEVANCE OF INDICATOR DOCUMENTATION SCORE MAX MIN 1.1 Percentage of production volume from suppliers where affiliate buys at least 10% of production capacity 66% Affiliates with less than 10% of a factories' production capacity generally have limited influence on factory managers to make changes.
+PERFORMANCE INDICATORS RESULT RELEVANCE OF INDICATOR DOCUMENTATION SCORE MAX MIN 1.1 Percentage of production volume from suppliers where affiliate buys at least 10% of production capacity 41% Affiliates with less than 10% of a factories' production capacity generally have limited influence on factory managers to make changes.
 Supplier information provided by affiliate.
-3 4 0
+2 4 0

-Comment: 66% of Filippa K's supplier volume is bought from factories where the company has substantial leverage (at least 10% of the factory production capacity).
+Comment: 41% of Filippa K's supplier volume is bought from factories where the company has substantial leverage (at least 10% of the factory production capacity).
 The company's objective is to further deepen the cooperation with selected key suppliers over the years.
-One factory in Estonia that produces 85% of the production capacity for Filippa K is a key supplier where Filippa K takes its responsibility as the main customer, for instance to ensure stable orders by letting the fabrik produce outlet orders.
+One factory in Estonia that produces 84% of the production capacity for Filippa K is a key supplier where Filippa K takes its responsibility as the main customer, for instance by ensuring stable orders.
 Filippa K's supplier base is stable and does not change regularly.
-The company does foresee phasing out of India in the near future.

-1.2 Percentage of production volume from suppliers where a business relationship has existed for at least five years 74% Stable business relationships support most aspects of the Code of Labour Practices, and give factories a reason to invest in improving working conditions.
-Supplier information provided by affiliate.
-3 4 0 -- ----- -- --- --- --- --- --
+1.2 Percentage of production volume from suppliers where a business relationship has existed for at least five years 69% Stable business relationships support most aspects of the Code of Labour Practices, and give factories a reason to invest in improving Supplier information provided by affiliate.
+3 4 0 working conditions.

 Comment: Filippa K values long term relationships based on close cooperation with its suppliers.
-74% of their 2014 purchasing volume comes from factories they have worked with for more than 5 years.
+69 % of their 2015 purchasing volume comes from factories they have worked with for more than 5 years.

 1.3 All new suppliers are required to sign and return the Code of Labour Practices before first orders are placed.
 Yes The CoLP is the foundation of all work between factories and brands, and the first step in developing a commitment to Signed CoLPs are on file.
-2 2 0 everació ano praesa. improvements.
+2 2 0 The condition of the process. improvements.